atremblay/obsidian-math/Calculus/Multivariate chain rule.md

 > }
 > $$

-This shows how to extend the concept of [[Chain Rule]] to multiple variables.
+This shows how to extend the concept of [[Derivative/Chain Rule]] to multiple variables.

 With function compositions like $u=f(x,y)$ where $x$ and $y$ are functions of other variables $x=g(s,t)$, $y=h(s,t)$, changing $s$ or $t$ will result in changes in $x$ and $y$ and those will affect $u$.